kibihrchak/kibihrchak.github.io/_posts/articles/2020-05-12-vscode-cmake.md

 for code assistance and formatting, and [`ms-vscode.cmake-tools`](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) for CMake integration.
-With them, and with other prerequisite packages installed in the evaluation VM, I was set to go.
+With them, and with other prerequisite packages installed in the evaluation VM (gdb, clang-format, clang-tidy), I was set to go.

 # Initial Impressions

 In short, positive.
-Integration works fine, code assistance works for the opened projects, even if CMake contains subprojects with same-named symbols.
-Debugging, too, avoiding non-compiled code.
+Code assistance works for the opened projects, even if CMake contains subprojects with same-named symbols.
+Interface also works without a hitch - Configuring project, building it, running particular subproject.
+Debugging, too, non-compiled code gets ignored just fine.

 For the additional tools, VSCode invokes formatting per given configuration, while static analysis is enabled through CMake and ran